Idnan-Haider/ih-ng-packages/projects/ih-ng-css-utility/README.md

 ## Available Utility Directives

-- [ihPM](./src/lib/directives/padding-margin.directive.ts) For setting padding and margin
+- [ihPM](./src/lib/directives/padding-margin.directive.ts) For setting padding or margin or both
 - [ihBR](./src/lib/directives/border-radius.directive.ts) For setting border radius
+- [ihHW](./src/lib/directives/height-width.directive.ts) For setting height or width or both

 ### Other utilities are in Queue, Hopefully, you'll get 2 utilities per minor version they are coming on every weekend.